circulosmeos/triops/README.md

-Before compiling, check in crypty.h that next values correctly adjust to your platform, modifying them as convenient:
+Before compiling, check in triops.h that next values correctly adjust to your platform, modifying them as convenient:

 >    #undef WINDOWS_PLATFORM     // Compile for Unix or for Windows: #undef o #define